Milk aside, it’s vital that your baby gets sufficient rest ― if not, they may suffer from health issues.

 In fact, newborns need between 16 and 18 hours of sleep a day.
 But how do you know your little one is getting adequate rest since they sleep in fits and starts?
 Add up the total number of hours of sleep your little one over a 24-hour period, suggests Dr Yang Linqi, a consultant paediatrician at Thomson Paediatric Centre.

 To try and make up for the deficit, she suggests, “Try to put him to sleep again a while later or extend the hours of the next nap to help him catch up.”

-Cues that your little one is sleepy to look out for are yawning, excess fussiness, rubbing of eyes.
+Some symptoms that your little one may lack sleep include yawning, excess fussiness and rubbing of eyes.

 If their sleep deficiency is extended, this can lead to various serious issues for your little one, and may even take a toll on you.
 Learn what impact sleep deprivation has on your infant, as well as how to get your little one to nod off!

 A sleep deficit is linked to increased sleepiness or drowsiness, less physical activity and also eating more high-calorie foods.

 Bubba may feel overtired from the lack of sleep.
 This means that he is are too tired to even sleep and instead, end up being hyperactive.
 It’s very hard when the situation deteriorates to this extent as overtired babies can’t fall asleep, and even if they do, they wake up quickly.

 Insufficient sleep can cause babies to become fussy and irritable, as your little one didn’t get the sleep they needed.
 Your little one will be more disengaged and more frustrated.

 Lack of sleep can negatively affect your little one’s growth.
 Dr Yang says, “Irregular sleep patterns also disturb the child’s feeding pattern and in turn, the child’s growth may be affected.”